• About

 Josh Gwinn

+When is it time to start thinking about partnership as a dental entrepreneur?
 When my partner, Jack Bayramyan, was ready to start looking for funding for his vision for scaling his previous organization, Kids Dental Place, he ended up “kissing a lot of frogs.”
 But the challenges didn’t start there.
 Let’s back up.
 Dr. Jack had reached the capacity of what he was capable of delivering as a leader.
 How did he know that and what gave him the ability to be that honest with himself about next steps for his dental practice organization?

 He had looked around, realized the ground was fertile for a partnership and he was inspired to meet the challenge of creating and collaborating within the boundaries of a true partnership organization, one that put the dental entrepreneur at the center of his vision and strategic plan for growth.